ianchak/stati/docs-site/site/cli/scaffolder.md

 ---
 title: 'Scaffolder (create-stati)'
-description: 'Learn how to use create-stati to scaffold new Stati projects with different templates and configurations.'
+description: 'Learn how to use create-stati to scaffold new Stati projects with the blank template and styling configurations.'
 ---

 # Scaffolder (create-stati)

-The `create-stati` package provides an interactive scaffolding tool to quickly set up new Stati projects with best practices, styling options, and project templates.
+The `create-stati` package provides an interactive scaffolding tool to quickly set up new Stati projects with best practices and styling options.

 ## Quick Start